 These Italian tanks were easy prey to the British, South African and other Commonwealth and Allied forces, here a member of the crew of an Italian M13/40 tank giving himself up near Gazala.
 His captor might be a soldier of the Polish Independent Carpathian Rifles Brigade (part of the British and ‘Allied’ forces in North Africa).

+Researched and Written by Peter Dickens.
 Original’s source of feature photograph unknown, feature image, colourising and caption by “In colour veritas”.
 Insert image – Imperial War Museum copyright.
+Colourised Australian M11 tanks by Benjamin Thomas, Photographer: Lieutenant L.B.
+Davis, No. 1 Army Film & Photographic Unit – Imperial War Museum.